lrzjason/T2ITrainer/README.md

 - Step 2.
 Upgrade pip
 - Step 3.
 Install torch (auto,optional) if setup venv install torch automatically.
 - Step 4.
 Install other dependencies from requirements.txt
 - Step 5.
+Download the Flux Fill Model Files (optional, must if you train Flux Fill)
+- Step 5.
 Download the Kolors Model Files (optional, must if you train Kolors)
-- Step 6.
+- Step 5.
 Download the SD3.5 Large Model Files (optional, must if you train SD3.5 Large)
-- Step 6.
+- Step 5.
 Download the SD3.5 Medium Model Files (optional, must if you train SD3.5 Medium)
   - **Note:** If you already have SD3.5 Large downloaded, you can only download the SD3.5 Medium transformer subfolder and replace it to the sd3.5 Large transformer subfolder.
 ```
 git clone https://github.com/lrzjason/T2ITrainer.git